Sir James May, 1st Baronet

 Sir James May, 1st Baronet (6 November 1723 – 8 November 1811) was an Anglo-Irish politician.

 May was the son of James May and Letitia Ponsonby, daughter of William Ponsonby, 1st Viscount Duncannon.
-He was the Member of Parliament for Waterford County between 1759 and 1797.
+He was the Member of Parliament for County Waterford between 1759 and 1797.
 On 30 June 1763 he was created a baronet, of Mayfield in the Baronetage of Ireland; he was succeeded in his title by his son, Edward May.